RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/3-User Manual/4-Workflow/Service Tasks/intermediate-timer-event/intermediate-timer-event.md

 ## Completes

-When hangfire posts back for job that is related to the timer and should cause the below knockons
+When hangfire posts back for job that is related to the timer and should cause the below knock-on effects

 1. Timer element set to completed state
 2. Token moves on